Board Members

 Our board members include a wide range of professionals ranging from educational leaders to local youth, who bring specific strengths to the leadership of our group.
 The inclusion of youth on our board is a testament of the Center’s commitment to bridge the gap between youth and adults, and provide a safe space for youth voice and opportunities for development.

-MIGUEL GUAJARDO, an assistant professor of educational and community leadership at Texas State University, worked with his brother Francisco in establishing Llano Grande.
-He continues to provide insight based on his expertise in education and nonprofit management.
+Dr. MIGUEL GUAJARDO, an assistant professor of educational and community leadership at Texas State University, worked with his brother Francisco in establishing the Llano Grande Center.
+As the board chair, he continues to provide insight based on his expertise in education and nonprofit management.

 MARIBEL SAENZ is an undergraduate student at Texas A&M University who has been a part of Llano Grande’s work since she was a sophomore at Edcouch-Elsa High School.
 During her time with the Center, she led many student initiatives, including the Tomorrow’s Leaders Today group, which now acts as a youth advisory committee for the City of Elsa, and led work to help begin renovation plans for Mario Leal Park in Elsa.